airbus-cert/skyblue.team/content/posts/flareon9.md

 But it was too good to be true… `11.py` was far more complex, and because of all the references and different objects, we couldn't get the whole code at the level…

-Then, we noticied an in intriguing piece of code in `_PyEval_EvalFrameDefault`:
+Then, we noticed an intriguing piece of code in `_PyEval_EvalFrameDefault`:

 ```c
 call_trace_protected(tstate->c_tracefunc, tstate->c_traceobj, tstate, f, PyTrace_CALL, Py_None)